 Tofu is something I have avoided like the plague for years.
 I think I may have had it once and disliked it so much I decided it just wasn't for me.
-So what has made me change my mind, I hear you ask?
-Cooper, my baby.
-Still puzzled?
-It will soon make sense.
+It really needs to be treated with respect and if it's done wrong it's just nasty.

 I did a bit of research online to see how other people were cooking their tofu and came up with this technique and marinade.